 Insecticides can be applied for control of springtails.
 They can be applied as crack-and-crevice or spot treatments to infested areas where springtails occur in the house.
 Be sure to read and follow all label directions to assure that the pest and location of application are on the label.
 Keep children and pets off sprayed areas until dry.

 A large indoor population of springtails may be an indication that large numbers are surrounding the structure.
 Removal of breeding sites will aid in control.
 Compost piles and decaying vegetation should be removed from areas close to the house.
-Mulch should be only 2 to 4 inches deep so it remains dry most of the time.
+Mulch should be only 2- to 4-inches (5- to 10-cm) deep so it remains dry most of the time.
 Do not overwater mulched landscape plants, and let the soil dry between watering plants.

 If springtails enter swimming pools, they will drown because they cannot tolerate chlorinated water for long.
 Since they live in surrounding soil, preventing the soil from becoming overly moist and reducing the acidity by liming can controls the populations.
 Natural enemies, such as naturally occurring predaceous mites, may also help control springtails without the application of pesticides.
 Soapy water (about 1% dishwashing soap in water) or insecticidal soap can be applied to soil or mulch where springtails occur.
 Contacted springtails will drown or suffocate in the soapy water.